Table of Contents

 - Glycerine Scent – maintains longevity and fragrance of the soap

-- Vitamin E – contains anti-inflammatory properties, antioxidant that combats effects of free radicals to help heal scars, softens skin
+- Vitamin E – contains anti-inflammatory properties, an antioxidant that combats the effects of free radicals to help heal scars, soften skin

 - Kojic Acid – potent skin brightener that inhibits melanin production

-- CDEA (Cocamid DEA/Cocamide Diethanolamine) – a foaming agent resulting from the mixture of the fatty acids from coconut oils
+- CDEA (Cocamide DEA/Cocamide Diethanolamine) – a foaming agent resulting from the mixture of the fatty acids from coconut oils

 Note: The ingredients listed have been provided by the manufacturer.
 We do not have the scientific equipment to test the validity of this list.
-Do your own research to learn more about the functions of each ingredient, and contact a health professional before using this product.
+Do your own research to learn more about the functions of other skin lightening ingredients, and contact a health professional before using this product.

 How to Use Kojic Acid Soap